Advanced Computer Techniques: Expansion and diversification

 ACT was also an earlier entrant in the word processing field in the mid-late-1970s, acquiring Base Information Systems and its Ultratext System technology and partnering with Honeywell to put the system on the Honeywell Level 6 minicomputer.
 The product received a positive review in Computerworld in 1976 and was still being actively marketed in 1979.
 But Wang Laboratories captured much of this word processing market; the Ultratext product may have been overly complicated and Schachter later lamented that ACT letting the opportunity to make an impression in this domain slip away was "one of our worst failures".

 By 1979, ACT was effectively a worldwide mini-conglomerate.
 It had revenues over $16 million and in terms of size was in the top 60 of over 3,000 companies in the software, services, and facilities management sector.
-It derived approximately equal revenues from overseas as from the U.S. By 1981 the company stated it had 318 employees.
+It derived approximately equal revenues from overseas as from the U.S. The company typically was engaged with between fifty and seventy clients at any given time.
+By 1981 the company stated it had 318 employees.
 Its display advertising for programming positions it was hiring for was a familiar sight in computer trade papers such as Computerworld.
 It still had its idiosyncratic characteristics; Lecht spoke publicly about a psychologist who visited ACT to discuss employee complaints, saying it saved him two days a week worth of work and predicting it would become a future corporate trend.